Dental Bridge Durham, NC

 Who is a good candidate for a dental bridge?

-A good candidate for a dental bridge is someone with one or more missing teeth and healthy surrounding teeth or implants to support the bridge.
-The gums and remaining teeth must be healthy, as these will bear the bridge’s load.
-People who practice good oral hygiene and are committed to maintaining their dental health typically do well with bridges.
-Dr. Harris will evaluate your condition to determine if a bridge is best.
+A good candidate for a dental bridge is someone with one or more missing teeth and healthy surrounding teeth.
+The gums and remaining teeth must be healthy because these will bear the bridge’s load.
+People who practice good oral hygiene and are committed to keeping their mouth healthy typically do well with bridges.
+Dr. Harris will evaluate your condition to decide if a bridge is best for you.

 How long do dental bridges last?

 Dental bridges typically last 5 to 15 years or even longer with proper care.
-Their longevity depends on factors such as the type of bridge, oral hygiene habits, and overall dental health.
-Regular dental checkups, brushing, flossing, and avoiding hard foods can help extend the lifespan of your bridge.
-The bridge can function effectively for many years if the supporting teeth remain healthy and strong.
+Their longevity depends on things like the type of bridge, your oral hygiene habits, and overall health.
+Regular dental checkups, brushing, flossing, and avoiding hard foods can help extend the life of your bridge.
+The bridge will work well for many years if the supporting teeth stay healthy and strong.

 Can I eat normally with a dental bridge?